nickzoic/nick.zoic.org/art/multi-material-3d-printing-openscad-cura-geeetech/index.md

 Note that there are still extraneous interior walls though, see [below](#a-terrible-workaround-for-interior-walls) for details.

+**UPDATE: Cura seems to be able to work this out for itself if setting "Remove Mesh Intersection" is *not* set!
+So perhaps this step is unneccesary.**

 ### Exporting as AMF

 So far, I've used [STL](https://en.wikipedia.org/wiki/STL_%28file_format%29)